 Clean water matters because we are submerged IN the water.

 It's for these umbrella reasons that Surfrider exists... for the protection and enjoyment of our oceans, waves and beaches.

-Michael Stewart and Kevin Whilden started Sustainable Surf with a similar mission.
+Michael Stewart and Kevin Whilden are also founding fathers and started Sustainable Surf with a similar mission.
 They're asking important questions like... can a performance surfboard have a smaller, much smaller, environmental impact?

 To drive that point home, last evening they hosted a gathering in San Francisco at the Saatchi & Saatchi S headquarters.

 In the middle of the party they glassed Shaun Tomson's new Channel Islands surfboard.

 In fact four or five surfboards were glassed.
 It was wild.

 If a picture is worth a thousand words, then glassing a board in the middle of a party is worth... many more.
 They chose to glass boards in the middle of a party to drive home the important message that alternative, less toxic options exist... now.